 Gary Lineker’s history of political tweets during time as top-earning presenter

-The 62-year-old ex-England footballer has announced he will ‘step back’ from presenting Match Of The Day.
+The 62-year-old ex-England footballer will ‘step back’ from presenting Match Of The Day, the BBC said.

-Gary Lineker has announced he will “step back” from presenting Match Of The Day until he and the BBC have reached an “agreed and clear position” on his use of social media.
+Gary Lineker will “step back” from presenting Match Of The Day until he and the BBC have reached an “agreed and clear position” on his use of social media, the broadcaster said.

 His tweets have attracted controversy in recent years while he has been the corporation’s top-earing presenter, earning £1.35m last year according to the BBC’s 2021-22 annual report.